Roswell and Marjorie McClelland papers

 This page: https://collections.ushmm.org/search/catalog/irn80304

-Thank you card made for Roswell McClelland, a US aid worker, by two boys in Les Milles internment camp in France in 1941-1942.
-Roswell and his wife Marjorie went to Europe in August 1940 to work for the American Friends Service Committee.
-They were in Rome until August 1941 when they were set to Marseilles in Vichy or Free France.
-Roswell worked to provide relief for Les Milles internment camp.
-Marjorie worked to select children for the USCOM children’s transport to the US in summer 1942.
-Late that summer, the couple moved to Geneva and headed the AFSC offices in Switzerland.
-After the War Refugee Board was created, Roswell was selected as the Board’s representative in Switzerland in April 1944 until the end of the war in May 1945.
+Thank you card made for Roswell McClelland, a US aid worker, by prisoners in Les Milles internment camp in France between 1941 and 1942.
+Roswell and his wife, Marjorie, went to Europe in August 1940 to work for the American Friends Service Committee (AFSC), a Quaker organization that promotes development, service and peace programs throughout the world.
+Roswell directed an AFSC refugee relief office in Rome until August 1941, when the office officially closed.
+Roswell and Marjorie were then sent to another AFSC office in Marseille, a port city in the southern part of France.
+Marseille was located in Vichy France, the unoccupied, southern half of France that was ruled by the collaborationist Vichy Government.
+Roswell worked to provide relief for prisoners in Les Milles internment camp and Marjorie worked to select children for the USCOM children’s transport to the US in summer 1942.
+Late that summer, the couple moved to Geneva to establish a special office of the AFSC’s Relief & Refugee Section in Switzerland.
+Roswell and his office developed several programs to provide refugees with financial assistance, clothing, and preparation for emigration.
+On January 22, 1944, President Roosevelt established the War Refugee Board (WRB) to carry out an official American policy of rescue and relief for victims of the war and Nazi persecution.
+In March, Roswell was selected as the Board’s representative in Switzerland, a post he held until the end of the war in May 1945.